hebishmax/Silver.CV/README.md

 The Challenge

 As a founder, I worked on building focused content, designing the program, and attracting interested parties from the region.
 We are trying to seek support from institutions concerned with digital empowerment.
 The real challenge?
 Resources.
-The estimated cost exceeds 30,000 euros, and self-funding is limited.
+The estimated cost exceeds thousands of dollars, and self-funding is limited.

  Open Call